iai-group/arXivDigest/arxivdigest/api/README.md

 `GET /articles`

-Returns a list of articles, which are candidates for recommendation, for a given day.
-If arXiv did not post anything at the requested date, the article_ids-field will be empty.
+Returns a list of articles, which are candidates for recommendation, from the previous week.

-Parameters:
-  - `date` date in YYYY-MM-DD format (default: current date) Data returned:
+Data returned:
-  - `num`: total number of articles
   - `article_ids`: list of article ids:
-  - `date` : date articles were added
   - `error`: if something went wrong

 Example:

-  - Request: `GET /articles?date=2018-02-20`
+  - Request: `GET /articles`
   - Header:
     ```
     {"api-key": "355b36dc-7863-4c4a-a088-b3c5e297f04f"}